stackforge/libra/doc/worker/config.rst

       * *haproxy* - `HAProxy <http://haproxy.1wt.eu>`_ software load balancer.
         This is the default driver.

+   .. option:: --gearman_ssl_ca <FILE>

+      Full path to the file with the CA public key to use when connecting to an SSL-enabled Gearman job server.
+This is used to validate the server key.

+   .. option:: --gearman_ssl_cert <FILE>

+      Full path to the file with the SSL public key to use when connecting to an SSL-enabled Gearman job server.

+   .. option:: --gearman_ssl_key <FILE>

+      Full path to the file with the SSL private key to use when connecting to an SSL-enabled Gearman job server.

    .. option:: -s <SECONDS>, --reconnect_sleep <SECONDS>

       The number of seconds to sleep between job server reconnect attempts